-- 1. The teacher will introduce the activity to the students: "Now that you have a greater understanding of Chickasaws' business endeavors from past to present, it is your turn to develop your very own business.
-Utilizing common themes and ideas from Chickasaws, such as trade fairs, stands, hotels or casinos, prepare an essay that illustrates your creative business and plan.
-Be sure to explain how the proposed business will impact your communities and families." - 2.
-The teacher will supervise the students as they develop their essays. - 3.
-At the end of the writing period, the teacher will ask two to three students to read their essays aloud.
+1. The teacher will introduce the activity to the students: "Now that you have a greater understanding of Chickasaws' business endeavors from past to present, it is your turn to develop your very own business.
+Utilizing common themes and ideas from Chickasaws, such as trade fairs, stands, hotels or casinos, creatively draw your very own business."

+- 2. The teacher will supervise the students as they prepare their drawings. - 3.
+At the end of the drawing period, the teacher will ask two to three students to discuss to the class their drawings.